Shinto shrine: Shrine networks

 The next ten largest networks contain between 2,000 branches down to about 200 branches, and include the networks headed by Matsunoo-taisha, Kibune Shrine, and Taga-taisha, among others.

 Inari shrines

 The number of branch shrines gives an approximate indication of their religious significance, and neither Ise Grand Shrine nor Izumo-taisha can claim the first place.
-By far the most numerous are shrines dedicated to Inari, tutelary kami of agriculture popular all over Japan, which alone constitute almost a third of the total.
+By far the most numerous are shrines dedicated to Inari, tutelary of agriculture popular all over Japan, which alone constitute almost a third of the total.
 Inari protects fishing, commerce, and productivity in general.
 Many modern Japanese corporations have shrines dedicated to Inari on their premises.
 Inari shrines are usually very small and easy to maintain, but can be very large, as in the case of Fushimi Inari Taisha, the head shrine of the network.
-The kami is enshrined in some Buddhist temples.
+The is enshrined in some Buddhist temples.